Rothera/bpm/README.txt

 DEVELOPMENT PROCESS
 ===================

-Most of the addon proper in the content script in addon/common/betterponymotes.js.
+Most of the addon proper in the content script split up between the addon/common/bpm-*.js files.
 Most new features can be implemented here without touching anything else.

 Changing BPM_DEV_MODE at the top enables a bunch of extra logging, which may help if you're getting crashes or strange behavior.
 Remember to disable it